DevOps-Cert/linuxsystemadministration/README.md

 </details>

-<details><summary> TASK: Place a XZ compressed tar archive in /tmp/3.2/ named "ssh_config.tar.xz" which contains all of /etc/ssh but without folders from root.</summary>
+<details><summary>Place a XZ compressed tar archive in /tmp/3.2/ named "ssh_config.tar.xz" which contains all of /etc/ssh but without folders from root.</summary>

 ```
 # cd /etc/ssh/